coding-armadillo/learn-cpp/docs/ccc.md

 ## More Exercise

 All the past contests can be found [online](https://www.cemc.uwaterloo.ca/contests/past_contests.html#ccc).
+We can also use [DMOJ](https://dmoj.ca/) to evaluate the solutions online.

 [Project Euler](https://projecteuler.net/) and [Advent of Code](https://adventofcode.com/) are also good resources if you want to practice coding and problem solving skills.